GriffinJolly/newsletter-generator/README.md

 - Python 3.8+
 - [Ollama](https://ollama.com/) (for local LLM API, e.g., mistral)
 - Python packages in `requirements.txt` (transformers, pptx, requests, tqdm, etc.)
+- For the GUI: `streamlit` (install with `pip install streamlit`)

 ## Customization
 - You can adjust the number of news articles, business keywords, or themes by editing the respective modules.
 - To use a different LLM model, update the model name in `module3_categorization.py`.

+## Troubleshooting Unicode/Encoding Errors
+- All CLI print statements are now ASCII-only.
+If you see encoding errors, update your terminal to use UTF-8 or use the Streamlit GUI (which avoids all console encoding issues).
+- If you previously encountered errors like `UnicodeEncodeError: 'charmap' codec can't encode character ...`, simply update your codebase and re-run.
+All emojis have been removed from print output.

 ## License
 MIT